 The elements of branding are the facets that create a consumer’s perception of the brand.
 Every action taken in the branding process enhances or defines these elements to the audience.
 Branding goes beyond creative images and catchy phrases.
 It is about weaving every aspect of the brand together, which creates an emotional link with the target audience.
 With the help of branding elements, a firm can create a cohesive and recognizable name for itself in the market.
 The alignment of all these elements is necessary for a branding process to work.
 Let us delve deep into the concept to identify the key elements.
+Also, read what is branding.

 Branding Introduction: The Six Key Elements of Branding